MobleyLab/drug-computing/uci-pharmsci/syllabus.md

 ## Class structure

-You should bring a laptop computer to class to allow for hands-on work and troubleshooting relating to the content being covered, unless you plan on using one of the computers in the classroom (in which case you should make prior arrangements with your instructor to ensure you have all the required software available).
+You should bring a laptop computer to class to allow for hands-on work and troubleshooting relating to the content being covered, unless you plan on using one of the computers in the classroom.

 We will be using numerous Jupyter notebooks in class to allow you to try things out, including working on "sandboxes" and examples in class, so it is important you have a computer with you in class.

-Normally a tablet will NOT suffice.
+With Google Colab, a tablet MAY suffice, though you would likely need a keyboard.

 ## Homework